-These risks can be mitigated very effectively by pairing your Atomic Wallet with a hardware wallet.
-A hardware wallet creates a physical layer of security, such as a button that needs to be physically pressed, which prevents people from remotely stealing funds.
+You can effectively mitigate these risks by pairing your Atomic Wallet with a hardware wallet.
+A hardware wallet creates a physical layer of security, such as a button that you need to physically press, which prevents people from remotely stealing funds.

-With the combination of Atomic Wallet and a supported hardware wallet you can simultaneously get the cool features of Atomic Wallet and the extra security that’s needed to use it with near complete confidence.
-At the time of writing hardware wallet support is not yet available, but it’s still underway.
+With the combination of Atomic Wallet and a supported hardware wallet, you can simultaneously get the cool features of Atomic Wallet and the extra security that’s needed to use it with near complete confidence.

 It’s also critical that you keep your back-up phrase safe.
-Your back-up phrase is a string of words that will be presented to you upon creation of your wallet and which acts as a secondary password.
-It will allow access to the funds held in your Atomic Wallet and so must be kept private.
+Your back-up phrase is a string of words that you will get when you create your wallet.
+This phrase acts as a secondary password.
+It will allow access to the funds held in your Atomic Wallet and you must keep it private.

-Unless you have a one in a billion memory, this phrase should be written down in a physical form and then kept somewhere safe, such as a bank safe deposit box.
+Unless you have a one in a billion memory, you should write this phrase down in a physical form and then keep it somewhere safe, such as in a bank safe deposit box.
 This back-up phrase is how you restore access to your funds if your computer gets fried, goes down in a house fire or otherwise experiences misadventure.

 How much does it cost?

 Atomic Wallet can be downloaded and used entirely for free, although using certain services may incur variable fees at different points.

 You can buy cryptocurrency with a credit card to have sent directly through the wallet, but should be aware that there’s a significant 7% commission and minimum $10 fee for doing so.
 It might be convenient, but there are much more cost-effective options elsewhere.

 In-wallet peer-to-peer currency trades can also incur varying fees depending on the currency and the options selected.